Irish Free State: Governmental and constitutional structures

-The Treaty established that the new state would be a constitutional monarchy, with the Governor-General of the Irish Free State as the viceregal representative of the Crown.
-The Constitution of the Irish Free State made more detailed provision for the state's system of government, with a three-tier parliament, called the Oireachtas, made up of the King and two houses, Dáil Éireann and Seanad Éireann (the Irish Senate).
+The Treaty established that the new state would be a constitutional monarchy, with the Governor-General of the Irish Free State as the representative of the Crown.
+The Constitution of the Irish Free State made more detailed provision for the state's system of government, with a three-tier parliament, called the Oireachtas, made up of the king and two houses, Dáil Éireann and Seanad Éireann (the Irish Senate).

-Executive authority was vested in the King, with the Governor-General as his viceregal representative.
+Executive authority was vested in the king, with the Governor-General as his representative.
 He appointed a cabinet called the Executive Council to "aid and advise" him.
 The Executive Council was presided over by a prime minister called the President of the Executive Council.
 In practice, most of the real power was exercised by the Executive Council, as the Governor-General was almost always bound to act on the advice of the Executive Council.

 Representative of the Crown

 The office of Governor-General of the Irish Free State replaced the previous Lord Lieutenant, who had headed English and British administrations in Ireland since the Middle Ages.
-Governors-General were appointed by the King initially on the advice of the British Government, but with the consent of the Irish Government.
-From 1927, the Irish Government alone had the power to advise the King whom to appoint.
+Governors-General were appointed by the king initially on the advice of the British Government, but with the consent of the Irish Government.
+From 1927, the Irish Government alone had the power to advise the king whom to appoint.